chrisgrouge/code-perfect-mega-template/README.md

 ## Getting Started

+> ### **Before you get started**:
+> You need to make sure that you have [git](https://git-scm.com/) and [node](https://nodejs.org/en/) installed on your machine.
+Whatever the latest version is should suffice.

+### Open up your machines terminal

+On a windows machine, powershell should do the trick

 ### Cloning the repo
 ``` sh
 $ git clone https://github.com/h-jennings/code-perfect-mega-template.git [project-name]

 ```
+> **Note:** Avoid cloning this repo into a OneDrive directory.
+This repo contains thousands of tiny files that are completely unnecessary once you're done with the development process, and **do not** need to be synced to the cloud.

 ### Installing package dependencies
 ``` sh